hienhoangminh/lazadaint/README.md

 * Setup:
 - Open the command line.
-- Run this following command line : json-server --watch "location/of/file/json".
+- Run this following command line to launch the fake API : json-server --watch "location/of/file/json".
   -- In this case, name of json file is db.json, which is located inside server folder.
+- Launch the following URL : http://localhost:3000/db in browser to verify that everything goes well.

 2. Run the test:
 - Click on the the testng.xml file and Run as > TestNg Suite.